When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-If money is not an issue and you don’t want to get you hands dirty, then I would have to recommend you buy a factory built bike from a reputable dealer like Tredz or support your local bike shop.
+If money is not an issue and you don’t want to get your hands dirty, then I would have to recommend you buy a factory-built bike from a reputable dealer like Tredz or support your local bike shop.
 There are a lot of specialist e-bike shops popping up all over the place, especially in the bigger cities.

 If you want to convert a bike you already have, but don’t want to do the work yourself, there are a growing number of companies specialising in electric bike conversions.

 If you already have a bike, the chances are you have already ridden it at some stage and the bike is a good fit.
 It may be a bike that you have become attached to and you don’t really want to replace it.

 There are an overwhelming array of conversion kits available on the market today.
 For the benefit of this article, we are going to concentrate on the lower-powered European spec motors – 250w and 25km/h.